 The ancient Romans adopted every good idea that they saw.
-If other people were doing something better then the Romans, the Romans changed to do it the better way.
+If other people were doing something better then the Romans, the Romans changed their way to the better way.
 They copied anything if they thought it was good.
 A perfect example of this would be the myths of the Greek gods.

-The Romans heard the myths of the Greeks and loved the stories so much that they took these stories and changed the names of the Gods and made them Roman gods.
+The Romans heard the myths of the Greeks.
+They loved the stories so much that they took these stories and changed the names of the Gods and made them Roman gods.
 The Romans had their own religious beliefs.
 They just added the Greek gods to them.
 But they didn't copy the Greek gods exactly.
 They added Roman personalities to the Greek gods, and insisted they had always been Roman gods.
 The Romans never gave any other civilization credit for inventions.
 According to the ancient Romans, everything was invented in Rome.
 You can learn more about the similarity of the Greek and Roman gods here: The Truth About Myths.

 - Architecture: The ancient Romans developed many new techniques for buildings and construction of all types including concrete, Roman roads, Roman arches, and aqueducts.